Cvaniak/Consistent/README.md

 ## Newest update

+After many hours I decided to check how `linting` tools manage tests.
+This won't only be helpful in `PoC` but especially in final solution, where the tests will be crucial.

+I decided to check the test code for `black` and `isort`.
+It is almost terrifying

+## 07.04.2024

 After small refactor of `extract_comments.py` and `join_comments.py` also the `diff_tree.py` needs one.
 The biggest problem with this files is how to handle the files, so it will be easy to test, use, and put in to the flow.